 How to Perform a Bodybuilder Shoulder Workout at Home

-You will need to do at least nine sets each week for each muscle to create muscle growth.
+You must first determine which exercise you can use to work the shoulders and the supporting muscle groups.
+After determining the exercises, you must use a rep and set range to encourage your body to add muscle, not endurance.
+Aim for a rep range of 8 – 12 and a set range of 3 to 6, with a rest time of 30 – 60 seconds for each exercise.
+Also, the sets determine how many days you will need to work your shoulders each week.
+You will need at least nine weekly sets for each muscle to create muscle growth.
 Therefore, if you do nine sets in a workout, you only need to workout once a week, but if you do three sets in a workout, you will need to workout three times a week to reach your nine sets.

 Try this Dumbbell Shoulder Workout at Home to Build Massive Shoulder Muscles:

 Complete these exercises to stimulate muscle growth and get the best results from your home workout.
-A workout that builds muscle requires volume, which you can determine by multiplying the weight, reps, and sets performed.
+A workout that builds muscle requires volume, which you can determine by multiplying the weight, reps, and sets.

 Single Arm Front Raise